matsengrp/dpvt/README.md

 ## Neural network model

-We define a Pytorch module `TraverseNN` which evaluates whether edges in a given labeled tree appear in a maximum parsiomy tree, for the given sequences on the leaf nodes.
+We define a Pytorch module `TraverseNN` which evaluates whether edges in a given labeled tree appear in a maximum parsimony tree, for the given sequences on the leaf nodes.
 This module is defined in `dpvt/traverse_nn.py`.

 The module works as follows: